clef-men/article_tmc/popl25-reviews-and-comments.md

 a *unary* program logic (the `wp` predicate in Iris) on the target program, and only talk about the source program inside the pre- and post-conditions.
-This is relatively simple if the source program is in a pure language that the logic can compute on, but it is difficult to scale this approach to impure source languages -- see the related work of [Tassarotti, Jung, Harper, 2013].
-Designing and using a program logic in this style is difficult, and it requires substantial Iris expertise.
+This is relatively simple if the source program is in a pure language whose programs can be computed inside the logic, but it is difficult to scale this approach to impure source languages -- see the related work of [Tassarotti, Jung, Harper, 2013].
+Designing and justify a program logic in this style is very difficult, it requires substantial Iris expertise.
 In contrast, designing a relational program logic justified by a simulation relation is much easier, and the same notion of simulation can be reused among many different languages, operational semantics, and program logics.
 We believe that this approach can open the door for notable progress on relation program verification for impure higher-order languages.
 Demonstrating this technique, and improving the Simuliris relation to enable it, is a contribution.

-Today the standard approach in formal compiler verification (eg. compcert) is to directly establish a Coq-level simulation between the source and target programs.
-We believe that adding Iris (or another powerful separation logic) into the mix could provide great benefits.
+Today the standard approach in mechanized compiler verification (eg. compcert) is to directly establish a Coq-level simulation between the source and target programs, which can be very tedious.
+We believe that adding Iris (or another powerful separation logic) into the mix could provide noticeable benefits.

 > - TMC of a style very similar to that in this paper was implemented in
 >   Scala about 10 years ago; it would be good to see a discussion